 Help for planning your LibTech proposal

 Thank you for your interest in presenting at the Library Technology Conference.
 Below you will find information to help as you plan your presentation proposal.
-When you are ready to fill out the submission form (will go live late summer, 2017) you will need: title for your proposal, 300 word (or less) description of your proposal, and 2-3 brief learning objectives.
+When you are ready to fill out the submission form you will need: title for your proposal, 300 word (or less) description of your proposal, and 2-3 brief learning objectives.
 Any Co-presenter information will be collected upon acceptance of proposals.
 Compensation: The primary presenter for each non-lightning round session that is accepted will receive complimentary single-day registration to the conference.
 If you have additional questions as you are preparing for your session proposal, please contact libtechconference@macalester.

 Lecture-style conference presentations highlighting a technology, resource or service;